-4. A second pre-hearing telephone conference is set for at. a.m.
+4. A second pre-hearing telephone conference is set for at a.m.
 It is anticipated that motions of the parties and the status of mediation and/or timeline reconvening, if appropriate, will be discussed.

-5. The anticipated length of the due process hearing and continuance of the hearing date was discussed.
-It is anticipated that 1 day of hearing is necessary.
+5. The anticipated length of the due process hearing was discussed.
+It is anticipated that day of hearing is necessary.

 6. Upon joint motion of the parties the due process hearing date was continued to .
-The continuance hearing date is within the 45 day period.
+The continuance hearing date is within the 45-day period.